upleveled/system-setup/windows.md

     It should print out a welcome message like this:<br><br>
     <img src="macos-6-docker-hello-world.png"><br><br>

-    If after running `docker run hello-world` command an error equal or similar to this occur:
+    If after running `docker run hello-world` command, you receive an error like this:

     ```bash
     Unable to write to the database.
 Exit code: 1